hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 HBK appreciates reports of 5xx errors, if possible with a sample program or description of events leading up to the error.

-Instances of 5xx errors are stored in the module's eventlog, available on the *Status* homepage.
+Instances of 5xx errors are stored in the module's eventlog, available on the *Status* home page.
 The error code and additional information stored in the log may also be helpful when diagnosing errors.

 ## Licenses